CSCI4100U/Lab01/README.md

 _**Note:**  Installation of the Flutter plug-in for IntelliJ is very similar._

 ### Installing an Android Platform
 Run Android Studio, and select SDK Manager from the Tools menu.
 On the left, select Appearance & Behavior -> System Settings -> Android SDK.
 From the list, choose a version of Android that you'd like to use when running your applications.
-It is recommended that you avoid any pre-release versions, as development tools for those versions are often buddy and unsupported.
+It is recommended that you avoid any pre-release versions, as development tools for those versions are often buggy and unsupported.
 It is also recommended that you choose a relatively recent version, since they usually provide a better experience (for developers and users).

 _**Note:** Even though we are using Android Studio (or IntelliJ) for this step, using a programmer's text editor still requires that you install the version of Android you will use, and creating a virtual device (in the next step).
 Don't skip this step if you intend to use VS Code._